GalvanizeOpenSource/Learn-To-Code-Week-1/README.md

 - Copy the code under number four.
 - Paste that code into your stylesheet!
 (BONUS: Where should you paste this?)

-##Extra Credit
-- Make this site your own
+##The User wants some changes
 - Change the name of the site
-- Change all the navigation links
+- Change all the navigation links & Section Headers
-- Change all the section headers
+- How do I embed an image

 #Question Time!